 In general, look for:

 We say moderate and not low, and there's a reason.
-While some contractor can price you very low, it is likely that their services are cheap for a reason.
-It is best to hire a plumber which is either exactly on your budget, or at least half of it.
+While some contractor can price you very low, their services are likely cheap for a reason.
+It is best to hire a plumber who is either exactly on your budget or at least half of it.
 Going any lower than that is risking paying for second-grade work.
-Do not hire contractor which charge ridiculously high unless their work is monumental.
+Do not hire a contractor who charges ridiculously high unless their work is monumental.
 You’ll already be paying $300-$800 for the pump itself.

 The best way to know if the contractor is a good deal is to read customer reviews or listen to those who have already had their experience with them.
 If the contractor has great reviews, then they are perfect for the job.

 If your contractor already has a license, this adds to their authenticity.
-While looking for a plumber, make sure that they have legal license to work.
-Some contractors are working illegal so it is best to ask for paperwork before finalizing them.
+While looking for a plumber, make sure that they have a legal license to work.
+Some contractors are working illegally so it is best to ask for paperwork before finalizing them.

-To summarize, for a good ejector pump, you need to hire a moderately-priced contractor, buy the necessary equipment, get a permit, and make sure you’re doing everything you can.
+To summarize, for a good sewage ejector system, you need to hire a moderately-priced contractor, buy the necessary equipment, get a permit, and make sure you’re doing everything you can.